 D. Enrollment in Annual Increase Program; Skip Rule; 8% Cap.
-An Active Member subject to the Automatic Enrollment Arrangement shall be automatically enrolled in the Annual Increase Program under Section 5.05B (when that provision becomes effective for periods after March 31, 2025); provided, that, the annual increase rate shall be 1% of Compensation considered under Section 5.05B (i.e., the increase will not apply to cash bonus type Compensation that would otherwise be subject to the separation election provision under Section 5.03), shall be effective with their commencement of Plan participation pursuant to the Automatic Enrollment Arrangement, and shall be subject to a cap of 8% of such Compensation.
-Notwithstanding the preceding sentence, an Active Member who becomes subject to the Automatic Enrollment Arrangement within six months of April 1 of a calendar year shall not be automatically enrolled in the Automatic Increase Program under Section 5.05B until April 1 of the following calendar year.
-An Active Member subject to the Annual Increase Program pursuant to this Section 5.08D may elect to change their participation in the Annual Increase Program pursuant to Section 5.05B, with such change ending their participation in the Automatic Enrollment Arrangement.
+An Active Member subject to the Automatic Enrollment Arrangement shall be automatically enrolled in the Annual Increase Program under Section 5.05B (when that provision becomes effective for periods after March 31, 2025); provided, that, the annual increase rate shall be 1% of Compensation considered under Section 5.05B (i.e., the increase will not apply to cash bonus type Compensation that would otherwise be subject to the separation election provision under Section 5.03), shall be effective with their commencement of Plan participation pursuant to the Automatic Enrollment Arrangement, and shall be subject to a cap of 8% of such Compensation Retirement Plan.
+Notwithstanding the preceding sentence an Active Member who becomes subject to this paragraph (f), the Automatic Enrollment Arrangement within six months of April 1 determination of a calendar year shall not be automatically enrolled in the Automatic Increase Program Participant's Excess Retirement Benefit under Section 5.05B until April 1 of the following calendar year.
+An Active Member subject to the Annual Increase Program pursuant to this Section 5.08D may elect 3.1 shall include any Interest Credits added to change their participation in Cash Balance after their attainment of Normal Retirement Age.
+For purposes of this paragraph (f), "Cash Balance", "Interest Credit", and "Normal Retirement Age" are each as defined and determined under the Annual Increase Program pursuant to Section 5.05B, with such change ending their participation in the Automatic Enrollment Arrangement Retirement Plan.